yucelzeynep/Task-estimation-from-activity-logs/README.md

 # Task estimation from activity logs
 This repository contains the resources necessary for reproducing the results reported in our manuscript.
+The implementation is done in Python 3.5.2 with no specific dependencies.

-Specifically, it is organized as collection data, main routines, tools, auxiliaries.
+Specifically, it is organized as collection data, main routines, auxiliaries and tools.

 **Data and annotations**